K-Pop group ZEROBASEONE announces first ever fan-con in August 2023

 Rookie K-pop group ZEROBASEONE is all set to host their first fan-con.
-The ‘ZEROBASEONE FAN-CON’ will take place at the Gocheok Sky Dome in Seoul on 15 August 2023 at 7:30 pm KST (6:30 pm MYT).
+The ‘ZEROBASEONE FAN-CON’ will take place at the Gocheok Sky Dome in Seoul on 15 August 2023 at 7:30 pm KST (4 pm IST).

 The interactive event for their fanbase, ZEROSE, will also be broadcasted online and in select CGV theatres across South Korea.